 The holidays are a fun time to visit with friends and family.
-Special decorations and traditions make it a festive time of the year.
-The holidays can also bring some challenges for individuals on the autism spectrum.
-However, with some preparations and plans in place, you can create a supportive environment that everyone can enjoy.
+Special decorations and traditions make it a festive time for everyone.
+Unfortunately, the holidays can also present challenges for individuals on the autism spectrum.
+However, with a little preparation, you can create a supportive environment that everyone will enjoy.

 - Consider writing a social story that explains the special day.
 You can learn how to write a simple social story here: https://vkc.mc.vanderbilt.edu/assets/files/tipsheets/socialstoriestips.pdf

 - Creating a visual schedule for special days.
 This can be as simple as writing a list of activities and marking them off as you complete them.
 You can print off simple images for your schedule as well.
 The internet is full of free pictures you can download.

 - Consider using a calendar to mark down the days before the vacation or family event.

 The holidays can easily become overwhelming for any of us.
 A meltdown on a special day is sad for the family and for the child, so be sensitive to signs of stress and create calming opportunities to avoid a meltdown.